Big Line Bundles over Arithmetic Varieties: Introduction

 \subsubsection{Generalities}

 We actually prove the equidistribution for any algebraic dynamical systems in Theorem \ref{5.7}.
-For a complete introduction of algebraic dynamics and related equidistribution we refer to \cite{Zh4}.
+For a complete introduction of algebraic dynamics and related equidistribution we refer to \cite{Zh5}.

 Let $K$ be a number field.
 An \textit{algebraic dynamical system} over $K$ is a projective variety $X$ over $K$ endowed with an endomorphism $\phi:X\rightarrow X$ which satisfies a polarization condition making it like the polynomial map over $\pn$.
 By Tate's limit, we have the same notion of \textit{canonical height} and \textit{canonical probability measure}.
 And thus we have the dynamical equidistribution over $X$.
-See Section 5.5 for more details.
+See Section \ref{dynamics} for more details.

 Now we are going to consider three special cases: \begin{enumerate} \item Abelian varieties.
 When $X$ is an abelian variety and $\phi=[2]$ is multiplication by 2, we get a dynamical system.
 A point is preperiodic if and only if it is torsion.
 The canonical height is exactly the Neron-Tate height, and the canonical probability measure is exactly the probability Haar measure over the complex torus $X(\CC)$.
 Our equidistribution in this case is exactly the one in \cite{SUZ}, which was crucial in the proof of the Bogomolov conjecture by Ullmo \cite{Ul} and Zhang \cite{Zh3}.
-See \cite{Zh5} for an abstract of this subject.
+See \cite{Zh4} for an abstract of this subject.

 \item Multiplicative groups.
 When $X=\gmn$ and $\phi=[2]$, we get a dynamical system over multiplicative groups.
 To compactify it, embed $\gmn$ in $\pn$ by the natural way and extend $\phi$ to a dynamics over $\pn$.
 Actually $\phi:(z_0, z_1, \cdots, z_n)\mapsto(z_0^2, z_1^2, \cdots, z_n^2)$.
 The curvature is semipositive here, which can't be handled by \cite{SUZ}.
-That is why the proof of the Bogomolov conjecture by Zhang \cite{Zh1} and the proof of equidistribution by Bilu \cite{Bi} were independent of each other and could not follow the idea of \cite{Ul} and \cite{Zh3}.
-However, our result here includes this case and leads to a uniform treatment following the case of abelian varieties in Section 5.6.
+That is why the proof of the Bogomolov conjecture by Zhang \cite{Zh1} and the proof of equidistribution by Bilu \cite{Bi} were independent of each other and could not follow the idea of Ullmo and Zhang.
+However, our new result puts this case in the framework of Ullmo and Zhang.